isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-ceiling-without-roller-marks/index.md

 Instead, the surface should be finished using fine cement plaster in the right ratio.

-> See Also: > Fixing Peeling Paint On Ceiling

 ###  c.
 Paint Selection and Preparation